Marciny/FleaSim/README.md

 Biting also increases potency attribute needed for procreation, which has to be replenished.
 Fleas are of different sex - male (black) and female (purple).
 Baby fleas spawn at random location instantly after close encounters of different sex fleas.
 Game ends when all fleas die.
+There are three types of powerups appearing once in a while -  2x jump power, 2x bite power, and new flea spawn.

 ######Descriptions on screen (visible by toggling with 't' key):
 On the top left there is jump power bar, next to it lies potency bar.